Element-Re/crossblade/README.md

 For clarity's sake, it's best to define some terms.
 ### Core Foundry Terms
 * **Playlist:** A container for a set of sounds which defines how they should be played.
 * **Playlist Sound:** A single sound entry of a playlist.
-As far as Crossblade is concerned you can think of this as a single "track" or "song" in a playlist, although a playlist sound does not have to be musical in nature.
+You can think of this as a single "track" or "song" in a playlist, although a playlist sound does not have to be musical in nature.
 * **Audio Source:** A reference to an audio file.
 Each playlist sound is associated with one.

 ### Crossblade-Specific Terms